 This summer, as a family we moved to Los Angeles, California.
 During my childhood, teenage years and in my 20’s I spent many a vacation on the West Coast and adored the bronzed, beach tousled hair and healthy vibe this part of the world has.
 Not only is this a ‘can-do attitude’ society but it can also be one that contributes to huge amounts of anxiety about appearance and perception.
 Now more than ever, I regularly check in making sure I am grounded, loving myself for who I am and accepting my God given talents for what they are and what I can contribute to this world.
 If we don’t regularly do this then how can we pass on confidence and self love to the next generation?
 How can we say things that mean something beyond how things or people look?

 In our last blog post ‘Why I write?’
-I introduced you to our guest blogger Emily Scott - who is also our soulful yoga teacher on REJUVENATE yoga retreat this coming new year.
+I introduced you to our guest blogger Emily Scott - who is also our soulful yoga teacher on RADIANT yoga retreat November 2019.
 Emily is an incredibly gifted writer and here is one of my favourite blog posts of hers which I had to share with you.

 Sit down with a cup of tea and open up to the refreshing honesty Emily shares.